About Caesars Entertainment Corporation

 Mergers and Acquisitions

 Caesars Entertainment Corporation acquired Centaur Holdings, LLC in 2018 for $1.7 billion in cash.
 The transaction included two central Indiana casinos and sports betting properties, Hoosier Park Racing and Casino and the Indiana Grand Racing and Casino.
+To help fund the acquisition, the company sold the land under Harrah's Las Vegas to VICI Properties.
+Caesars continues to operate Harrah's Las Vegas, however.

 The company traces its roots back to 1937, when William Harrah and his father founded their first bingo parlor in Reno, Nevada.
 Using the income from that business, Harrah opened his first casino, Harrah's Club, in downtown Reno in 1946.
 In 1955 and 1956 he bought several clubs in Stateline, Nevada (near Lake Tahoe).
 Harrah built the company by using promotions to draw middle-class Californians to his clubs.

-The company acquired Caesars Entertainment Inc. many years later in 2005 and, in 2010, changed its name to from Harrah's to Caesars Entertainment Corporation.
+The company acquired Caesars Entertainment Inc. in 2005 and, in 2010, changed its name to from Harrah's to Caesars Entertainment Corporation.
 In 2015, the company -- riddled with debt -- filed for Chapter 11 bankruptcy protection; it subsequently emerged in 2017 and sold off its Harrah's real estate in Las Vegas to raise funds for an acquisition.
 To date, it still operates Harrah's Las Vegas.

 1 CAESARS PALACE DR